Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/README.md

 ### Chapter 6

+- ✔️ Smart Retail with reComputerR11 and AI kit
+- ✔️ Hailo-Powered Car Park Management with ThingsBoard

 Open for everyone to contribute

 See the [open issues](https://github.com/Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/issues) for a full list of proposed features (and known issues).